ruepp-jenkins/docker-internxt-cli/README.md

 ## /scripts/webdav.sh

 Spawns the webdav server.
 It uses the configuration and credentials inside the `/config` folder.
-It checks every 10 seconds if the server gives a correct response.
-If not the docker container dies.
+It checks every 60 seconds if the server gives a correct response.
+If not it retries 3 times and and then stops the container (dies).

 ## /scripts/webdav_with_login.sh